Translate

 Much work takes place in Year 6 to develop self-confidence, self-esteem and independence, including a memorable residential trip to an Outdoor Activity Centre.

-The children are invited to spend a full day in Risca or Newbridge Secondary School where they will experience taster lessons and lunch in the school canteen.
+The children are invited to spend a full day in Risca and Newbridge Secondary School where they will experience taster lessons and lunch in the school canteen.
 A series of meetings will then take place between the staff at Secondary school, our ALNCO (Additional Learning Needs Co-ordinator), the Year 6 teachers and the children, at which any relevant information is shared.
 Children with additional learning needs undertake additional visits to the new school to familiarise them with the environment.
 Our children leave us ready and prepared to embark on the next phase of their educational journey.

 CCBC provides a booklet on admission arrangements in the autumn term of year 6.
 This provides information about the school, selection details and a form which parents need to complete.